Small businesses navigate ever-changing COVID-19 reality - NewsBreak

 Small businesses navigate ever-changing COVID-19 reality

-NEW YORK (AP) — For a brief moment this summer, it seemed like small businesses might be getting a break from the relentless onslaught of the pandemic.
-More Americans, many of them vaccinated, flocked to restaurants and stores without needing to mask up or socially distance.
+For a brief moment this summer, it seemed like small businesses might be getting a break from the relentless onslaught of the pandemic.
+More Americans many of them vaccinated, flocked to restaurants and stores without needing to mask up or socially distance.

 But then came a surge in cases due to the delta variant, a push for vaccine mandates and a reluctant return to more COVID-19 precautions.
 Now, small business owners are left trying to strike a balance between staying safe and getting back to being fully open.